 On the Parent Portal (www.gwinnett.k12.ga.us) you will have access to your child’s transportation information.
 Your child’s school can arrange access to the Portal for you.
 GCPS Transportation provides updated information throughout the school year.
 During June through mid-July, our Transportation page on the Portal will be under construction to provide updated bus information for the new school year.

 The Transportation Supervisor for your child’s school is the best point of contact should you have a transportation concern.
 Their contact email and phone number are listed on the GCPS website.

 Change of bus stop assignments are not allowed for personal purposes.
 It is parent/guardian responsibility to ensure the safety of your children while walking to and from the bus stop, and while waiting at the bus stop.

-GCPS students may be required to walk up to 3/10 of a mile.
-(The Georgia state standard allows students to walk up to half of a mile to reach their assigned stop.)
+- Bus stops will not be set closer than 1/10 of a mile apart (most GCPS students are not required to walk more than 3/10 of a mile).
+The Georgia state standard allows students to walk up to half a mile to reach their assigned stop.